-A key element of the proposal was to identify a macro-economic variable or group of variables "to assess the extent to which in any given jurisdiction there was a significant risk that credit had grown to excessive levels."
-The buffer would operate as follows: "For each jurisdiction, when the variable breached certain pre-defined thresholds this would give rise to a benchmark buffer requirement.
-This could then be used by national jurisdictions to expand the size of the capital conservation buffer."
-The Basel Committee added that "as an example, one variable which is being considered is the difference between the aggregate credit-to-GDP ratio and its long term trend," but they also noted that "the proposal under development could not be implemented as a strict rules-based regime.
+A key element of the proposal was to identify a macroeconomic variable or group of variables 'to assess the extent to which in any given jurisdiction there was a significant risk that credit had grown to excessive levels'.
+The buffer would operate as follows: 'For each jurisdiction, when the variable breached certain pre-defined thresholds this would give rise to a benchmark buffer requirement.
+This could then be used by national jurisdictions to expand the size of the capital conservation buffer.'
+The Basel Committee added that 'as an example, one variable which is being considered is the difference between the aggregate creditto-GDP ratio and its long term trend', but they also noted that 'the proposal under development could not be implemented as a strict rules-based regime.
 Such an approach would require a high degree of confidence that the variables used would always, under all circumstances, perform as intended and would not send out false signals.
-This level of confidence will not be possible."
+This level of confidence will not be possible.'

-In July 2010, the Basel Committee published for consultation the countercyclical capital buffer proposal (BCBS, 2010a).
-The proposal was justified "to achieve the broader macro-prudential goal of protecting banking sector from periods of excess credit growth that have often being associated with the build-up of systemic-wide risk."
-The proposal, which will be described in detail in Section 2 below, was to use the deviations of the credit-to-GDP ratio with respect to its trend as the macroeconomic variable that would drive the behaviour of the buffer.
+In July 2010, the Basel Committee published for consultation the countercyclical capital buffer proposal (BCBS, 2010b).
+The proposal was justified by the aim 'to achieve the broader macroprudential goal of protecting the banking sector from periods of excess aggregate credit growth that have often been associated with the build up of system-wide risk'.
+The proposal, which will be described in detail in section 2 below, was to use the deviations of the credit-to-GDP ratio with respect to its trend as the macroeconomic variable that would drive the behaviour of the buffer.
 The consultative document also described how the buffer should be implemented for banks operating in different jurisdictions, as well as the principles that should govern the decisions on the buffer and its interaction with the capital conservation buffer.
-The proposal was incorporated with minor changes in the Basel III document issued by the Basel Committee in December 2010 (BCBS, 2010b).
+The proposal was incorporated with minor changes in the Basel III document issued by the Basel Committee in December 2010 (BCBS, 2010a).
 A guidance for national authorities operating the countercyclical capital buffer was published at the same time (BCBS, 2010c).

-The interest on using macro-prudential instruments to deal with the pro-cyclicality of the financial system goes beyond the circle of G-20/FSB/BCBS.
-The Bank for International Settlements (BIS) has consistently supported the use of macro-prudential instruments to address pro-cyclicality.
+The interest in using macroprudential instruments to deal with the procyclicality of the financial system goes beyond the circle of G20/FSB/BCBS.
+The Bank for International Settlements (BIS) has consistently supported the use of macroprudential instruments to address procyclicality.
 For instance, BIS (2010) contains a list of such instruments, including the Spanish dynamic provisions.
-Also a recent Group of Thirty Report (Group of Thirty, 2010) notes that pro-cyclical practices within the financial sector can be reinforced by regulatory practices including, among others, risk-sensitive capital requirements à la Basel II and Basel III.
+Also a recent report of the Group of Thirty (2010) notes that procyclical practices within the financial sector can be reinforced by regulatory practices, including, among others, risk-sensitive capital requirements à la Basel II and Basel III.
 For that reason, they support the adoption of countercyclical capital buffers.